bencwallace/Polymers.jl/README.md

 ## To do

-The following would be nice additions and/or changes to this repository:

-* Clean up excessive typing
-* Implementations of any of the potential optimizations discussed above;
+* It should be possible to parallelize the pivot operation since every point on the tail (pivoted) segment of a walk is pivoted independently.
+This should lead to a roughly linear (in the number of available CPU cores) speedup.
+However, note this requires some Julia implementation of (parallel) map-reduce (see [Folds.jl](https://juliafolds.github.io/Folds.jl/dev/)).
+* Hashing lattice sites in order to update the reverse index associated with a `Polymer` struct currently appears to be a bottleneck.
-* Interactive animations generated with Plotly;
+* Interactive animations generated with Plotly.
-* "Safer" `Polymer` objects (`Polymer.data` is currently mutable, creating the potential for instantiation of `Polymer` objects with intersections).